 The Promise in The Lord’s Prayer

 Jesus expressed it in many ways: “Ask and you shall receive,” “Seek first the kingdom of God and all these things shall be added unto you,” and “Ye are gods.”
 The meaning of the word prayer is “to ask,” but Jesus prefaces his prayer by telling us that Our Father already knows what we need.
 So what are we to pray or ask for?
-In my book, Live the Promise, I share the story of how we discovered that the purpose of a prayer is not to ask for anything, but to enter into an ultimate childlike state of asking.
+In my book, Live the Promise, I share the story of how we discovered the purpose of prayer is not to ask for anything, but to enter into an ultimate childlike state of asking.
 Mother Teresa described it like this: “Prayer enlarges the heart until it is capable of containing God’s gift of Himself.”

 The Promise of the Ultimate Gift

 As we pray this way, we come face to face with the promise of the ultimate gift of God Himself.
 This is something like the experience of looking into the eyes of a newborn child.
 In the presence of such promise our hearts and minds open, and our conflicts cease.
 Our illusions dissolve, and the truth of unity is exquisitely apparent.
 The experience of being fully present has been described in every spiritual tradition with names such as Nirvana, Bliss, Enlightenment, Clarity, and The Rapture of The Holy Spirit.
 Whatever tradition or name you choose, we all begin our journey to the ultimate human experience by humbly asking in a prayer.

 Apparently the allure of bliss, however, has not been sufficient to inspire most of us to really ask our most heartfelt questions.
 The monumental problems that we face today didn’t begin with us, but how we deal with them will determine what the future will be.